ArthurMialon/StarterApiNodejs/README.md

 ```

 ## <a name="configuration"></a>Configuration
+  - The express App
+  - Config folder
 ...
 ## <a name="routing"></a>Routing
+ - Create a simple route
+ - Add option to a route
+ - Create a simple ressource
+ - CRUD route

 ...
 ## <a name="controllers"></a>Controllers
+  - Create a controller
+  - Methods from controller parent
 ...
 ## <a name="model"></a>Models
+  - Model folder
+  - Waterline redirection to doc
 ...
 ## <a name="middleware"></a>Middleware

 - Simple
+  - Create simple middleware (in an object or a function)

 - Options
+  - How to use Options
+  - Native Options
+  - How to create a new option
+  - Sorting middleware execution

 - Authentication
+  - Types of authentication
+  - Configuration
   ...

 ## <a name="socket"></a>Socket